Help & Hope

-God has provided an opportunity for Cornerstone to get boxes of fresh fruits and vegetables to our community for anyone who needs or wants it!
+God has provided an opportunity for Cornerstone to give boxes of FREE, USDA fresh fruits and vegetables to anyone who needs or wants it!

-HOW: Cars will line up and drive through the parking lot to receive a box of fresh produce, for free!
+HOW: Vehicles line up and drive through the parking lots at each location to receive a box of fresh produce, for free!

 WHO: The boxes are intended to bless anyone who can use them.
-(No names, addresses, or pre-registration will be necessary to receive food).
+(No names, addresses, or pre-registration necessary to receive food).

-Cornerstone is receiving 1,000 boxes of produce each week!
-The food is being made available to us as part of an arrangement with the USDA, to get food from farmers who would otherwise have crops rot, and instead get the food to people who will use it!
+The food is being made available to us as part of an arrangement with the USDA to get food from farmers whose crops would be going to waste, and instead get the food to people who will use it!

-To make this happen, Cornerstone needs many people to help serve at the Fresh Produce Giveaway, starting at 3:30pm.
+To make this happen, Cornerstone needs people to help serve at the 84th St. Campus.

 Frequently Asked Questions

 Who can receive the food?
-Anyone who drives in.
+Anyone who drives in!
 No names or addresses will be taken.
-This food is intended to help those who can most use it, everyone is welcome.
-If you are serving a Hand2Hand family this summer, please consider getting boxes for them.
+This food is intended to help those who can most use it, and everyone is welcome.
+If you're serving a Hand2Hand family this summer, please consider getting boxes for them.
 Cornerstone has made special arrangements with community partners who will come to get larger quantities of boxes, to take and serve people in other locations.

 Can I pick up a box for a friend/neighbor?
 Yes!
 We encourage you to bless someone you know who can use this food!
-One box of food per household, and up to 4 boxes of food per vehicle may be possible.
-Our community partners will be eligible to pick up more than 4 boxes, per prior arrangements.
+One box of food per household please.

 Where did Cornerstone get this food?
-God provided this opportunity, for Cornerstone to bless the community!
-The food is part of a USDA initiative to keep food from spoiling in farmers’ fields, and still getting it to people who could use it.
-Cornerstone is being given all this food for free!
+God provided this opportunity for Cornerstone to bless the community!
+The food is part of a USDA initiative to keep food from spoiling in farmers’ fields, and getting it to people who can use it.

 What’s in each box?
 About 20 pounds of fresh fruits and vegetables.
 The combination of food can vary week to week.